Moreno Gardens: History

 Currently only a tiny portion still remains visible to the public, as the current Monet gardens in Via Domenico Tumiati.
 In this green area you can still admire a giant model of Cocculus Lurifolius.

 Another small part of the original gardens was incorporated by two properties: Villa Palmizi (Via Romana 15), which retains the original core of the villa Moreno, and Villa Schiva (via Romana 17) where you can still admire the highest Pinus Canariensis of Europe.
 The tree, which was planted in 1830 is about 36 meters high.
 This magnificent monumental plant is still visible from the street.
 The tree was surveyed and is listed by the Corpo Forestale delle Stato.
 Noteworthy are also the Ginkgo biloba and Jubaea spectabilis, a slow-growing palm.

 Other parts of the Moreno gardens are located in the villas built along the hillside.
 Villa Mariani preserves intact a portion of the ancient Moreno gardens, when visiting the villa one can still see the same olive tree painted by Claude Monet in "Study of olive trees" and the same view painted in "View of Ventimiglia".

 The tree heritage of Bordighera was truly exceptional, in 1869 Gerolamo Molinari in his book "Cenni storici sulla Bordighera, suo territorio e clima" ("A brief history of Bordighera, its territory and its climate") estimated it at more than 100,000 plants including olive, citrus and palm trees.
 He wrote that only counting lemon and orange trees there were some 36,000 trees without counting the other citrus fruits.
-It is easy to understand why the palm trees that now adorn the famous "Promenade des Anglais" in Nice, and other walks of the French coast, are from Bordighera.
+The palm trees that now adorn the famous "Promenade des Anglais" in Nice, as well as other walks along the French coast, are from Bordighera.